Hello there! This profile is a work in progress, so bear with me in my mistakes. :P

 The case is a part that is unique.
 It can make a terrible build look fantastic, or a great build like it was some reject DOS system from the last century.
 I would research this part quite a bit, especially in relation to what motherboard size you are getting, in order to make the most out of your PC and make it look fantastic (or terrible, if you don’t want your system stolen).
 Be wary that some support 5.25” optical drives, and some don’t.
 If you’re looking to save money on the case, I would advise to not go any lower than $40.
 And if you don’t care about cosmetics all that much, don’t spend more than $60.

-This is something you shouldn’t need to worry about unless you get an Intel ‘K’ CPU (which doesn’t come with a stock cooler) or you want to overclock your CPU.
+This is something you shouldn’t need to worry about unless you get an Intel ‘K’ CPU or an AMD ‘X’ CPU (both do not come with stock coolers), or you want to overclock your CPU.
 The stock cooler is fine in 99% of cases if you’re not in either of the situations listed above, and yes, it does come with thermal paste.
 You don’t need to buy any, unless you plan on removing the CPU cooler at any point later on.

 There are several benchmarking utilities I can recommend to check out when comparing PC parts.